Thanks for stopping by.

 What can I tell you about myself?
-I’m really quite ordinary.
 I dream a lot, and sometimes they come true.
-Like writing a few books, like traveling to a few countries, like loving a few precious people, like being able to talk to you.
+Like writing a few books, like travelling to a few countries, like loving a few precious people, like being able to talk to you.
 Now.

 I was a storyteller before I was a traveller.
 At the age of eight, I realized how much I loved making up fairy tales for my younger brothers.
 They were fairy tales first, and horror stories next, and they listened raptly enough until they grew up and preferred cricket.
 When at sixteen, I won The Statesman National Playwriting contest, I knew there was something there.

 Since then, I’ve published several books and had more than a dozen short stories published in various reputable literary magazines.
 I’m also a top fiction writer at Medium.
 Suspenseful fiction with killer twists is what I go for.

 Next… came travelling.
 A well-meaning friend told me before I was embarking on a work trip to London , “Get a Schengen and travel around.”

 “What? solo?!”
 I asked, my eyes popping.
 I was, after all, a regular-middle-class-small-town-shy-Indian-girl who grew up constrained by the usual social mores and rules about what can be or can’t be done.
 I never questioned them.